 Image Source

 Though a baby is born with relatively impaired eyesight, their vision will improve steadily over time.
-This is partly down to the quick development of the occipital lobe – which, as The Urban Child Institute has explained, usually grows at a rapid rate from birth to around eight months.
+This is partly down to the quick development of the occipital lobe, which usually grows at a rapid rate from birth to around eight months.
 By two months of age, meanwhile, a baby’s eyesight ought to have already improved to the point where they can focus their eyes and differentiate between primary colors.
 And by around three months they may become transfixed by objects that come into their field of vision and intently follow them as they pass in and out of eyesight.
 In addition, a child will develop depth perception by the age of five months; and most impressively, by the time they reach nine months their eyesight will be nearly as keen as that of an adult.

 26. Begins to laugh